When to visit the vet?

 SepticSeptic refers to an infection or condition characterized by the presence of pathogenic microorganisms in the blood or other tissues, often associated with a systemic inflammatory response. arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
-There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis. is an inflammatory condition of the joints caused by a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., leading to swelling, pain, and limited mobility.
+There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis. is an inflammatory disease of the joints caused by a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., leading to swelling, pain, and functional limitations.

 The most important facts at a glance

 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures include the care of wounds, sterile conditions during surgeries, and regular veterinary examinations.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures include wound care, sterile conditions during surgeries, and regular veterinary examinations.
 Research focuses on improved diagnostic methods, new therapeutic approaches, and preventive measures such as vaccines and nutritional strategies to strengthen the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..
-This research could benefit not only dogs, but also other animal species and humans.
+This research could benefit not only dogs but also other animal species and humans.

 Causes